willemhb/django--group-project/README.md

 When a user answers a question, the question's author should receive an email with a link to the answer.

 ### How much of this is JavaScript and Ajax?
+This application can be implemented as a simple Django application, but you could also use Ajax to make it more dynamic.
+Check out [this tutorial](https://djangocentral.com/django-ajax-with-jquery/) on using Django with Ajax.
+The JavaScript in the tutorial is written using jquery, but it's possible to use the fetch API or other Ajax interfaces.
+The important part is returning a JsonResponse instead of a call to render, and using the is_ajax method (if you're using forms to collect the data).

-Adding answers should happen in the page with no page load, thereby needing Ajax.
+If you make this an Ajax application, Adding answers should happen in the page with no page load.
 Likewise, "starring" questions and answers and marking answers as correct should happen via Ajax.

 The rest of the application can be plain old Django views, although you can use JavaScript and Ajax to load questions and answers if you want.